 - Geology of Point State Park was a pamphlet prepared by the University of Pittsburgh for the Pittsburgh Geological Society.
 It does not have a date of publication indicated but was probably prepared in the mid to late 1970s.

 - The booklet From Rails to Trails to Rocks—Geology of the Garrett-to-Rockwood Section of the Allegheny Highlands Trail was prepared by the Pennsylvania Geological Survey in cooperation with the Somerset County Rails-to-Trails Association and the Somerset County Parks and Recreation Board.
-It covers diverse geologic topics (formation of rock units, structure and age of rocks, types of fossils, and more) along a 7-mile section of the Allegheny Highlands Trail in Somerset County.
+It covers diverse geologic topics (formation of rock units, structure and age of rocks, types of fossils, and more) for a 7-mile section of the Allegheny Highlands Trail in Somerset County.

-- Geology of Nottingham County Park, was published by the Pennsylvania Geological Survey as Open-File Report 98–12.
+- Geology of Nottingham County Park was published by the Pennsylvania Geological Survey as Open-File Report 98–12.
 (The park is located in Chester County, Pa.)

 Availability: All of the titles in the list below are active links that will take you to print-friendly PDFs of the park guides.
 Many of the park guides were printed on colored, oversized sheets of paper that were folded into pamphlets.
 The print-friendly versions were prepared on white, letter-size pages and park-contact and bureau-organization information were updated.